rails-girls-summer-of-code/summer-of-code/guide/projects.md

 <p>Being a mentor entails:</p>
 <ul>
-<li>providing guidance and feedback through the summer concerning your project
+<li>providing guidance and feedback through the summer concerning your project</li>
-<li>helping the students to apply: help set up a project plan, discussing and suggesting issues/ features to work on
+<li>helping the students to apply: help set up a project plan, discussing and suggesting issues/ features to work on</li>
-<li>being in contact with the whole student team throughout the summer (July-September)
+<li>being in contact with the whole student team throughout the summer (July-September)</li>
 </ul>